Aaron-Bopp/TIM/30_Topics/32_Terms/Adrenaline.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-Hormone and neurotransmitter that is produced by the adrenal glands as part of the body's fight-or-flight response ^[[[course_Dr.
+[[hormone]] and neurotransmitter that is produced by the adrenal glands as part of the body's fight-or-flight response ^[[[course_Dr.
 K's Guide to Mental Health]]]

  Adrenaline will hit in seconds and last for minutes after it allows for fast action and hyper awareness of the situation [^1]